Your Sleep Quality Declines As You Age. Here’s What to Do About it

 Deep sleep only lasts an hour or so each night, but a lot happens during this phase.
 Cell repair, cognitive power, and memory are directly tied to your time spent in deep sleep, which also declines with age.

-Since you have no way to assess your own sleep phase while you’re unconscious, you have to rely on sleep trackers and apps like Sonic Sleep to help you understand what you’re working with.
+Since you have no way to assess your own sleep phase while you’re unconscious, you have to rely on sleep trackers and apps to help you understand what you’re working with.

 Target for great sleep: According to Dr. Gartenberg, in your 20s, your deep sleep duration lasts around 1.5 hours, and that number slides down toward the half-hour range in your elder years.
 Here are some things you can adjust to lengthen your deep sleep phase.

 Chances are, you know rapid-eye-movement, or REM sleep, as the dreaming sleep stage.
 REM isn’t just for bizarre hallucinations, though.
 During REM sleep, your brain shows just as much activity as it does when you’re awake and aware.
 Experiences from the day strengthen into learned processes and memories, and it helps you stay in control of your emotions.
 REM sleep is so integral to the learning process that people who are sleep deprived have trouble remembering things they practiced that day (read: all-nighters are a bad idea).
 It can also help you maintain a healthy weight.

 Target for great sleep: Dr. Gartenberg recommends that you spend 20% of your total sleep time in REM sleep.
 A tracker can show you how much time you’re spending in each stage.

 7. Brain arousals

 During sleep, your brain arouses multiple times per hour, and your brain is easier to disturb as you age.
 This differs from awakenings in that they are short and they usually happen in response to changes in your sleep environment, like a clap of thunder that doesn’t fully wake you.